AngeloDotNet/MinimalApi.Identity/README.md

     options.FormatErrorResponse = formatErrorResponse;
 });

-builder.Services.LicenseRegistrationService(); // Register license services if the feature Licenses is enabled builder.Services.AddAuthorization(options =>
+// Register license services if the feature Licenses is enabled otherwise comment or remove the line below builder.Services.LicenseRegistrationService();
+builder.Services.AddAuthorization(options =>
 {
     // Here you can add additional authorization policies